nagaraghav/Heracles/README.md

-# ECS 189e Group Project
+# ECS 189E Group Project

 ## Members
 * Ethan Chiang
+* Kishan Patel
+* Raghav Sreeram
+* Shivam Desai

-## Project Discription
+## Project Description
-This app is aim to help fitness trainer better manage his/her clients.
-Clinets will log their daily diet/calorie intakes and weight on this app.
-Trainer then can view it on this app with easy to understand visulization of the data.
+Our app aims to help fitness trainer better manage their clients.
+Clients will be able log their diet/calorie intake and nutrition information prescribed by their trainers on a daily basis.
+Trainers can then view client-specific logs on this app with a creative visualization of the data to detect trends over time or inspect data for a specific day.

 ##